baribeau/adventuneering/_posts/2024-03-06-a-roadmap-to-impactful-travel-for-students.md

 For me, travel is education.
 By setting up experiences to immerse myself in unfamiliar environments, I hoped to learn language, adaptation skills, design, innovation, and culture, not to mention the benefits of meeting interesting people who open exciting doors of opportunity.

+The more foreign my destination is compared to the familiar world I know, the more I learn about culture, language, and different approaches to solving problems.
+Getting out of my comfort zone is... well... uncomfortable, but every time I do, my comfort zone gets wider, and the incredible experiences that come with it make the initial discomfort well worth it.

+By going someplace with high contrast to my home, I not only learn about the culture at my destination, but also learn about my home culture by seeing my own customs (which I previously took for granted as “just the way things are done”) stand out as foreign.

 I set out to travel because I wanted to better understand how the world really works.
 Along with this understanding, I wanted to augment my engineering education with examples of real-world designs and creative solutions from diverse cultures and countries.
-Equipped with that knowledge, I will better be able to come up with high-quality, sustainable solutions to problems I face at home.
+Equipped with that knowledge, I will better be able to come up with high-quality, sustainable solutions to problems I face in my life and my career.

 #### b.
 What impact do I want to have? ####